 1. Implementation and reporting on corporate governance

-The Board’s role should be based on the principle of independence in relation to the executive management and the principle of equality and responsibility towards the company’s shareholders.
-The company’s shares are freely tradable and the Board/executive management considers it a priority to focus on activities that strengthens the liquidity of its shares.
+StrongPoint ASA’s corporate governance principles are determined by the Board of Directors and are set forth in the company’s management documents.
+The Board’s role is based on the principle of independence from the executive management and the principle of equality and responsibility towards the company’s shareholders.
+The company’s shares are freely tradable and the Board/executive management considers it a priority to focus on activities that strengthen the liquidity of its shares.
 The company’s shareholder policy is based on the principle of one share – one vote.
-Related to potential acquisitions and restructuring situations the Board will exercise particular concern so that all shareholder’s values and interests are considered closely.
-One of the Boards main tasks is to ensure
+Related to potential acquisitions and restructuring situations, the Board will exercise particular concern so that all shareholders’ investments and interests are considered closely.
+One of the Board’s main tasks is to ensure

 that the company is based on an optimized capital structure.
-Equity transactions, including mandates of rights issues and private placements, are to be justified in terms of extent, form and timing.
-The Board and executive management must ensure that the company’s information politics are carried out such a matter that information regarding the company is to be published correctly, comprehensive and timely, to provide as correct pricing of the company’s share as possible.
-Further the information policy should give shareholders the best available foundation to form decisions related to investments and voting at general meetings as possible.
+Equity transactions, including authorizations for share capital increases, are to be justified in terms of extent, form and timing.
+The Board and executive management must ensure that the company’s information policies ensure that information regarding the company is published correctly, comprehensively and timely, contributing to a correct valuation of the company’s shares.
+Further, the information policy should give shareholders the best possible foundation for decisions related to investments and voting at general meetings.

 Values, ethical guidelines and guidelines for corporate social responsibility

-StrongPoint ASA’s mission is to be a leading developer, manufacturer, integrator and marketer of retail technology with a focus on cash handling solutions.
-The business objective ensures that shareholders have control of the business and its risk profile, without limiting the Board or management’s ability to carry out strategic and financially commercial correct decisions within the defined purpose.
-The company’s objectives and main strategies are presented in the annual report and the Board of Directors’ report.
+The company’s business objective is described in the company’s articles of association.
+StrongPoint is a retail technology company that provides solutions to make shops smarter, shopping experiences better and online grocery shopping more efficient.
+The business objective ensures that shareholders have control of the business and its risk profile, without limiting the Board or management’s ability to carry out strategic and commercially appropriate decisions within the defined purpose.
+The articles of association of StrongPoint ASA are presented on the group’s website: strongpoint.com.
+The company’s objectives and main strategies are presented in the annual report.

 3. Equity and dividends

-The company’s share capital is NOK 27 513 145, divided into 44.376.040 shares with a nominal value of NOK 0,62.
+The company’s share capital is NOK 27 513 145, divided into 44 376 040 shares with a nominal value of NOK 0.62.

 StrongPoint’s shareholders should over time get a competitive return on their investment through a combination of cash dividends and increased value of their shares.

-When deciding the annual dividend level, the board of directors will take into consideration expected cash flows, investments in organic growth, plans for growth through mergers and acquisitions, and needs for appropriate financial flexibility.
+When deciding the annual dividend level, the Board of directors will take into consideration expected cash flows, investments in organic growth, plans for growth through mergers and acquisitions, and needs for appropriate financial flexibility.
 In addition to cash dividends, StrongPoint ASA may buy back shares as part of its total distribution of capital to the shareholders.

 4. Equal treatment of shareholders and transactions with close associates

+Board members and members of executive management shall report to the Chairman of the Board and the group CEO if they directly or indirectly have significant interests in agreements entered into by StrongPoint ASA or companies in which StrongPoint ASA has significant interests.
+Additional information on transactions with related parties appears in note 18 in the consolidated accounts.
 Existing shareholders shall have pre-emptive rights to subscribe for shares in the event of share capital increases, unless otherwise indicated by special circumstances.
-If the pre-emptive rights of existing shareholders are waived in respect of a share capital increase, the reasons for such waiver shall be explained by the board of directors and be published through Newsweb, the Oslo Stock Exchange (ticker: STRONG) and on the company website.
+If the pre-emptive rights of existing shareholders are waived in a share capital increase, the reasons for this waiver shall be explained by the Board of directors and be published through the Oslo Stock Exchange distribution system and on the company website.